-With the same flakey and buttery crust of a traditional pie, our Rustic Peach Galette with Ginger and Orange is sweet, tart, juicy and delectable.
-Top this peachy dessert with a scoop of rich vanilla ice cream for the ultimate end of summer treat.
+With the same flakey and buttery crust of a traditional pie, our Rustic Peach Galette with Ginger and Orange is sweet, tart, juicy, and delectable.
+Top this peachy dessert with a scoop of rich vanilla ice cream for the ultimate end-of-summer treat.

-If there's anything we love more as an end of summer treat, it's peaches.
-Whether grilled, eaten on their own or served in a pie, there's something delectable and mouth watering about a peach.
+If there's anything we love more as an end-of-summer treat, it's peaches.
+Whether grilled, eaten on their own, or served in a pie, there's something delectable and mouth-watering about a peach.
 Taking a cue from our Flavour Bible, we added grated ginger and a splash of orange juice to our peaches to help bring out even more of their summer sweetness and add layers of depth to this fruit dessert.

 How to Make a Rustic Peach Galette